 - Bimonthly – one transaction every two months on the same day of the month

-- Quarterly – one transaction per every three months on the same day of the month
+- Quarterly – one transaction every three months on the same day of the month

-- Semiannual – one transaction per every six months on the same day of the month
+- Semiannual – one transaction every six months on the same day of the month

-- Annual – one transaction per every year on the same day
+- Annual – one transaction every year on the same day

 - Biennial – one transaction per every two years on the same day

 The Payment Stop field is dependent on Payment Frequency.
-This field determines when transactions should stop running.
+This field determines when recurring transactions should stop running.
 Chargent offers you four options to manage the payment schedule of a recurring transaction.
-If this field is left blank, the payment schedule will run indefinitely.
+If this field is set to “Unending” or is left blank, the payment schedule will run indefinitely.

 - Count – Chargent will stop processing transactions when the number of approved recurring transactions equals the value in the Payment Count field.
-This is helpful to follow an agreed payment schedule based on number of payments instead of date.
+This is helpful to follow an agreed-upon payment schedule based on the number of payments instead of the date.

-Note: this only tracks against the total number of “Approved” recurring transactions and does not include manual transactions by hitting the Charge button.
-If you would like to monitor this field, you can display or report on “Transaction Count Recurring”.
+Note: This only tracks against the total number of “Approved” recurring transactions and does not include manual transactions by clicking the Charge button.
+If you would like to monitor this field, you can display or report on “Transaction Count Recurring.”

 - Balance Due – Chargent will continue to process transactions until Balance Due is less or equal to zero.